Learn more about the Urban Ecology Center™ model for successful community transformation!

 Become part of a global cohort of community leaders

-Participants in the UEC Institute’s training Intensive will meet and interact with one another over the course of the sessions.
+Participants in the UEC Institute’s training Intensive will meet and interact with one another over the course of the sessions, both online and on site.
 Ongoing relationships for peer mentoring and exchange of best practices are facilitated by the Institute’s social media and communication efforts.
 You and the other participants form an immediate bond, and can extend the connection to previous Intensive participants to learn more about progress they have made in cities around the world, in communities like yours, and in places you might not have imagined.
 You will be inspired!

 Make plans to attend the next Intensive